Egg cups are small dishes used to serve boiled eggs in.

-Every manufacturer tries to make a novel Egg Cup.
-Some modern Egg Cups are three short handled teaspoons together welded together in an upright position, with the space in between the bowls of the spoons providing the “cup.”
+Every manufacturer tries to make a novel egg cup.
+Some modern egg cups are three short handled teaspoons together welded together in an upright position, with the space in between the bowls of the spoons providing the “cup.”
 Some sets include a matching salt and pepper shaker.
-And for decades, many are made to look like chickens, comic characters or famous faces.
+And for decades, many were made to look like chickens, comic characters or famous faces.

 Some egg cups are designed to be used either right side up or upside down, with one end having a larger cup than the other — these are called “double egg cups.”

 Some sets come with a caddy to store the egg cups on.